srsergiorodriguez/minigif/README.md

 ```

 To take into account:
-- The first frame added defines the gif width and height
+- The first frame added defines the width and height of the gif file
-- Depending on image dimensions and color palette, it can take some seconds to finish
+- Depending on image dimensions and color palette, it can take some seconds to finish processing
 - If you include a custom color palette, it must have  2^(colorResolution + 1) colors, especified in an array with arrays of RGBA values
 - It uses Median Cut Algorithm to define the color Palette and Floyd-Steinberg Algorithm for dithering (optional)